Schtroumpf Vert et Vert Schtroumpf

-Schtroumpf Vert et Vert Schtroumpf is the ninth comic album adventure of the Smurfs, written and drawn by Peyo with Yvan Delporte as co-writer.
+Schtroumpf vert et vert Schtroumpf (published in English as Smurf Versus Smurf) is the ninth comic album adventure in The Smurfs, written and illustrated by Peyo with Yvan Delporte as co-writer.
 The story is considered a parody on the still ongoing language war between French- and Dutch-speaking communities in the authors' native Belgium.
 The plot is similar in a way to King Smurf, an earlier adventure, in that the usually harmonious community of Smurfs falls into disarray due to the failure of father-figure Papa Smurf to exercise his leadership.

 When released in book form, the French and English versions included a number of one-page stories with the Smurfs undertaking various forms of sport from archery to fishing with comical results.

 Title

-The title literally means Smurf Green and Green Smurf, as the adjective in French variably could be placed both before and after a noun, also a reference to the Belgian saying chou vert et vert chou, lit cabbage green and green cabbage, "two sides of the same coin", by analogy implying that two things, though presented differently or appearing different, are the same or similar.
+The title literally means Smurf Green and Green Smurf, as the adjective in French variably could be placed both before and after a noun, also a reference to the Belgian saying chou vert et vert chou, (lit. cabbage green and green cabbage, "two sides of the same coin"), by analogy implying that two things, though presented differently or appearing different, are the same or similar.